TEI-GIS-WG/docs/presentations/TEI2025_abstract.md

-The GIS working group, created in November 2024, was charged with proposing modifications to the TEI schema to support more detailed, granular, and standards-based methods of encoding GIS information in TEI, along with corresponding updates to the Guidelines prose (the full charge is available at https://tei-c.org/activities/workgroups/gis-charge/).
+This presentation will share the current state of the TEI's GIS Working Group, work, outlining the group's objectives, current recommendations, and the rationale behind them.
+Created in November 2024, the GIS Working Group (GIS-WG) was charged with proposing modifications to the TEI schema to support more detailed, granular, and standards-based methods of encoding geospatial data in TEI, along with corresponding updates to the Guidelines prose (the full charge is available at https://tei-c.org/activities/workgroups/gis-charge/).

+The group has made good progress so far.
 Early in 2025, we devised a survey on current practices and preferences, which was completed by a number of community members particularly interested in this topic.
-Based on the survey, we have developed a proposal for schema modifications allowing support for GeoJSON, WKT, GML, KML, and other standards within TEI encoding.
-Our objective has been to allow encoding patterns which are sufficiently flexible to support any of the widely-used standards, while applying constraints which allow for robust interchange.
-We also need to avoid breaking backwards-compatibility for those already working with GIS in TEI.
+We have also received feedback and discussion from the community during the March TEI Community Call.

-We propose adding a new element, `<geoDef>`, in the TEI header, along with two attributes, `@geoScheme` and `@level`; we would also add `@scheme` to the existing `<geo>` element, so that element can point directly to a `<geoDef>`.
-The two new attributes would also be available on `<geo>` itself, for cases where it is more convenient simply to supply them there. `<geo>` itself would be modified to allow content in any of the supported GIS standard languages.
+Drawing on this feedback and informed by existing practices, the GIS-WG has developed a proposal for schema modifications allowing support for GeoJSON, WKT, GML, KML, and other standards within TEI encoding.
+We have sought to ensure that these proposed changes are backwards compatible, sufficiently flexible to support widely-used standards, and appropriately constrained to facilitate robust interchange.
+We propose expanding `<geo>` to allow content in any of the supported geographic standards as well as adding a set of attributes to allow encoders to define clearly the encoding scheme used to describe the geometry contained.
+We also propose adding a new element, `<geoDef>,` to allow for centralized definitions of geographic schemes to which a `<geo>` refers.